Spurious Strange Correlators in Symmetry-Protected Topological Phases: Abstract

 \section{Abstract}

 Strange correlator is a powerful tool widely used in detecting symmetry-protected topological (SPT) phases.
 However, the result of strange correlator crucially relies on the adoption of the reference state.
 In this work, we report that an ill-chosen reference state can induce spurious long-range strange correlators in trivial SPT phases, leading to false positives in SPT diagnosis.
-Using matrix product state (MPS) representation, we trace the origin of these spurious signals in trivial SPT phases to the magnitude-degeneracy of the transfer matrix.
-We systematically classify three distinct mechanisms responsible for such degeneracy, each substantiated by concrete examples: (1) the presence of high-dimensional irreducible representations in the entanglement space; (2) a phase mismatch in symmetry representations between the target and reference states; and (3) long-range order arising from symmetry breaking.
+Focusing on 1D gapped bosonic/spin systems described by matrix product states (MPS), we trace the origin of these spurious signals in trivial SPT phases to the magnitude-degeneracy of the transfer matrix.
+We systematically classify three distinct mechanisms responsible for such degeneracy, each substantiated by concrete examples: (1) the presence of high-dimensional irreducible representations (abbreviated as \emph{irrep}) in the eigenspace corresponding to the entanglment spectrum (entanglement space); (2) a phase mismatch in symmetry representations between the target and reference states; and (3) long-range order arising from symmetry breaking.
 Our findings clarify the importance of the choice of proper reference states, providing a guideline to avoid pitfalls and correctly identify SPT order using strange correlators.